Technologicat/unpythonic/README.md

 assert tuple(take(10, primes())) == (2, 3, 5, 7, 11, 13, 17, 19, 23, 29)
 ```

-Memoizing only a part of a sequence.
+Memoizing only a part of an iterable.
 This is where `imemoize` and `fimemoize` can be useful.
 The basic idea is to make a chain of generators, and only memoize the last one:

 ```python
 from unpythonic import gmemoize, drop, last